-On today's episode of RapidFire, brought to you by 3D Creation Systems, your number one source for 3D printing services and technology, we're learning to model and 3D print using only our minds.
+On today's episode of RapidFire, brought to you by 3D Creation Systems, your number one source for 3D printing services and technologies, we're doing 3D printing experiments in microgravity.

 CubeSats are 4-inch cubes that pack a lot of capability into their small size.
 While they...

 3D printing can now be used to print lithium-ion microbatteries the size of a grain of sand.
 The...

 On the HotSpot, a patent-pending supercomputer you wear around your neck, a new study finds that hands-free technologies create dangerous mental distractions, experts tell us how to be more private, and researchers are leveraging Wi-Fi signals to detect movements without sensors.